-Partners in Education Provides Background Checks for Area Volunteers Who Work with School Children Ages Preschool through Grade 12.
+Partners in Education Provides Volunteer Background Checks for Area Nonprofits and Schools

 You may contract with Partners in Education to process background checks for your nonprofit’s volunteers.
 Some of the services we offer:

-- Level 2 criminal background checks using Verified Volunteer Screening Service.
-Level 2 ensures that volunteers are cleared to work in an environment with children.
+Level 2 or Level 3 criminal background checks using Verified Volunteer (Sterling) Screening Service.
+A background check ensures that your volunteers are cleared to work in an environment with children.
 Once the check is processed, each check updates on a monthly basis for one calendar year (meaning if something pops up on someone’s record mid-year, you will know about it.)

 - Collection and processing of background checks.
 We can contract with your organization to collect and process all background check forms then bill your organization according to the number of processed background checks.
 We can also have your volunteers pay us directly.
-The background check and processing fee is $30 per person.
+The L2 background check and processing fee is $30 per person and the L3 background check and processing fee is $48.
 (We can provide a volume discount if you have over 25 volunteers).

 Why Run Employment Background Checks on Volunteers?